Nishita1502/LAB3-JS/README.md

 File1.js
 File2.js
 File3.js
-Can be runned by giving commands npm install express and Install nodeman
+Can be runned by giving commands npm install express and Install nodemon